Trail Report: Ashland County

-The Tri-County Corridor, a 62-mile stretch of abandoned railroad right-of-way running from Ashland to Superior, is always OPEN.
-The Corridor was groomed today, Dec.
-19, and is in very good shape with a nice, smooth surface for riding, according to Bill Chandler, president of the Ashland County Snowmobile Alliance.
+The Tri-County Corridor from Ashland to Superior is always OPEN.
+It was groomed on Thursday, Jan.
+22, and is in very good shape with a nice, smooth surface for riding, according to Bill Chandler, president of the Ashland County Snowmobile Alliance.

 News & Events: In addition to snowmobiling, Ashland offers cross-country skiing, hiking, snowshoeing, ice fishing, and sledding.
 And be sure to check listings on our website, www.visitashland.com, for information on our upcoming outdoor events.